 Benefits and Features of Silver

-Like gold, silver is a safe haven against economic uncertainties and volatility in the stock market.
+Like gold, silver is a safe haven against economic uncertainties and volatility in the economy.
 However, over 56% of silver goes to industrial use, making it subject to shifting industrial demand.
 Investors would be wise to consider the current market for the industrial uses of silver when investing.

 IRA account holders have multiple options when it comes to owning silver inside an IRA.

 You can use your IRA to invest in:

 - Bullion Coins: Silver coins minted by a government mint with a minimum purity of 99.9%.

 - Proof Coins: Silver proofs minted by a government mint with a minimum purity of 99.9% and encapsulated in original packaging in mint condition.

 - Bars and Rounds: Other silver bullion that meet the minimum purity level and are produced at a NYMEX, COMEX-accredited/certified refiner, assayer, or manufacturer

 What Gold and Silver IRA Options Do You Have?